derekm1215/terraform-getting-started/terraform-getting-started.md

   Enter a value: yes
 ```

-Once the process is complete, you will receive an "Apply complete" message.
+Once the process is complete, an "Apply complete!" message displays.

 ```hcl
 docker_image.nginx: Creating...